Reap the Health Benefits of Gardening for Seniors at RWC

-You can find out which options for the next stage of life are the best fit for you or your family with this quick 4–5 minute survey that assesses your and your parents’ level of independence and potential need for assistance.
+You can find out which options for the next stage of life are the best fit for you or your family with this quick survey tool that assesses if it’s the right time to downsize and the potential need for assistance.

 Our blog is full of useful posts about everything from why the holidays are a great time to talk to your parents about moving to a CCRC, why fall is a good time to move, 3 reasons seniors delay the decision to move, the joys of pet ownership for seniors and more!
 You can find answers to many of the questions within these blog posts.